01:43PM, Thursday 08 November 2018

 A mural to commemorate the 100th anniversary of the end of the First World War has gone up in Cookham.

 The mural, which features barbed wire and a stretcher used during the conflict 100 years ago, has gone up in Holy Trinity Church in Church Gate.

-The display was put together by Andy Draper and features shells, crutches and an authentic nurses uniform.
+The display was put together by Ted Harris and features shells, crutches and an authentic nurses uniform.